Dorrough

 Dorwin Demarcus Dorrough (born October 28, 1986), known professionally as Dorrough Music (or simply Dorrough), is an American rapper and songwriter.
 His singles include "Walk That Walk", "Get Big", "Ice Cream Paint Job", and "Beat Up the Block".
 He has produced a series of 6 mixtapes (including three with Gangsta Grillz) and 2 studio albums.
+With "Ice Cream Paint Job" being his only single to reach the Billboard Hot 100 chart, he was ranked as the 48th best one-hit wonder of the 2000s decade by Rolling Stone in May 2025.

 Early life

 Dorrough Music was born in Dallas, Texas, United States, at Baylor Hospital.
 Being the youngest of eleven kids, at the age of 7, he developed a strong interest in basketball and played the sport until he was 18.
 Although he had a love for music, it was not until high school that he developed an interest in creating and writing music, in which he started off mixing mixtapes for close friends that were rappers until he discovered his own talent as a writer and performer.
 He attended Lancaster High School in Lancaster, where he was captain of the basketball team and became popular from playing his music at games and selling mixtapes during school hours.
 He also attended Prairie View A&M University where he gained regional stardom through building a student fan base that spread throughout the south, though he did not graduate.